When opening a company in the Czech Republic

 What are the top investment sectors in Czech Republic?

 The Czech economy relies on several economic sectors.
-In this sense, it is important to know that the main sectors are represented by the
+It is important to know that the main sectors are represented by the

 automotive, machinery and electronics, airplane industry, life sciences and IT